input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 In order for the formal specification to also establish a link with research, we started prototyping properties and proofs needed to show safety and liveness for Ouroboros Peras protocol.
 Those first attempts look promising and could potentially replace pen and paper proofs.

-Restrictions of the formal specifications:

-* fixed set of participants
+Note that as a minor restriction of the formal specification, we only model a fixed set of participants.

-## Conformance testing
+### Conformance testing

-Conformance testing is linked to the Peras paper via the following chain of evidence:
+Conformance testing is linked to the Peras specification via the following chain of evidence:

-- The protocol defined in the Peras paper is encoded in Agda as a relational specification.
+- The protocol is encoded in Agda as a relational specification.
-- The proofs in the Peras paper will be encoded as Agda proofs.
+- The proofs of Peras properties are written in Agda too.
 - The protocol is also implemented as an executable specification in Agda.
 - Soundness proofs demonstrate that the executable specification correctly implements the relational specification.
 - The `agda2hs` tool generates Haskell code implementing the Agda executable specification.